 Other featured writers and scholars will include Mei-mei Berssenbrugge, Sarah Shun-lien Bynum, Marilyn Chin, Thomas Sayers Ellis, Emma Pérez, William S. YellowRobe, and Ofelia Zepeda, among many others.
 We are interested in soliciting writing and scholarship— in the form of panels and readings—on Wanda Coleman, Amiri Baraka, Stuart Hall, and Fred Ho.

-Now in its second year, Thinking Its Presence: Race, Literary Study, and Creative Writing examines innovative creative writing and scholarship that re-thinks the complex and inseparable links between literary forms and the racialized thinking, processes, and histories that have shaped this country since its founding.
+Now in its second year, Thinking Its Presence: Race, Creative Writing, and Literary Study examines innovative creative writing and scholarship that re-thinks the complex and inseparable links between literary forms and the racialized thinking, processes, and histories that have shaped this country since its founding.
 The conference brings together the discipline and teaching of creative writing with perspectives from critical race theory, poetics, performance studies, literary theory, literary history, ethnic literatures, and Native American and Indigenous studies.
 We intend to foster a dynamic exchange among creative writers and scholars.
 To that end, the conference will include readings, panels devoted to scholarship, and panels devoted to critical discussion of pedagogies and institutional practices.